MarkUgarov/maybe-this-will-help/docker/common/docker.md

 Also, we can export those containers into so called  **images**.

 Images (if you are not familiar with the term) are basically save-files.
+Well, not quite, but maybe this will get you an idea.\
+_Note to everybody who knows what an image actually is_: I can hear you scream at your monitor.

 You can actually export (see [here](step3/exportDocker.md)) and import (see [here](step1/importDockerImage.md)) them.